 Safety Around Water

-May is National Water Safety Month and the Y is committed to helping all children stay safe in and around water!
+The Y is committed to helping all children stay safe in and around water!

 Whether you're playing in a backyard pool, splashing in a bathtub, or cooling off during the summer months next to a local stream or river, it just takes a moment.
 A child or weak swimmer can drown in the time it takes to reply to a text, check a fishing line, or apply sunscreen.
 Teaching children how to swim and be safe in and around water is one of the most important life skills parents can give their children.
 It not only saves lives; it builds confidence.